pookleblinky/PookRPG/henchpeople/GMsheet.md

 The supervillain has a plan that is ticking toward completion in phases.
 The Good Guy has a plan that is ticking down til he bursts in spraying gunfire and one-liners.
 And maybe the sharks with lasers on their heads also have a plan ticking down toward a goal.
+Maybe the Legal Department is making a contract with at elder god.

+Make several clocks, with various segments.
+Use them liberally to produce a vibrant supervillain organization.

 # Helpful links